environmentalomics/handlebar/README.md

 Codes which slip between blocks will simply go unused.
 Codes are allocated in strict order, and once the allocation is made the type and size of the block should not be changed (this can only be done by the database administrator in any case).

-===Type Descriptions===
+## Type Descriptions

 Detailed information is given on the [[BarcodeItemTypes]] page.
-In summary, to get a description of each type, click <u>Describe type</u>.
+In summary, to get a description of each type, click _Describe type_.
 You will see a summary description and a table in which each row represents a heading in the spreadsheet.
 Bold fields are compulsory, so if you enter any data at all for the barcode then you must fill in at least these columns.
 The maximum size of the field is also given; for text fields this is the number of characters (blank for unlimited) and for numeric fields this is the number of bytes of storage, so an integer of size 4 can range from -2,147,483,648 to -2,147,483,647.
 For floating point fields, the size determines the maximum precision available, rather than the size of the values.

-===CSV Download, Data Upload and Validation===
+## CSV Download, Data Upload and Validation

-Once you have created a block of barcodes, you can download a CSV file to be loaded straight into a spreadsheet.
+Once you have created a block of barcodes, you can download a CSV or XLS file to be loaded straight into a spreadsheet.
 You will need to use the text import function and check that the separator is set to a comma and the text quotation is set to a double quote.
 When you first load a CSV file for a new block of codes you will see the codes down the left hand column and the headings at the top.

 Enter the details of the samples into the spreadsheet, referring to the type description to see what values are expected in each column and which fields are compulsory, then upload the data back to the site.
 The input will be validated against the database, and only if every row validates correctly will the data be uploaded.
 If any validation fails then no changes will be made in the database at all, and an error report will be shown.
 You should try to correct the problem and re-submit the file.